Just like with people, too much salt can be dangerous for dogs. How much is too much, and can dogs eat salt in anything other than their main food?

 If your dog eats too much salt on a daily basis, it can lead to different health problems, including high blood pressure, congestive heart failure and dehydration.
 Dehydration can be especially dangerous for puppies and older dogs if they are chronically dehydrated, it can lead to kidney or bladder stones.

-See also: Can Dogs Eat Pineapples?
-Your Pineapple Guide for Dogs
+See also: Can Dogs Eat Eggs?
+Are Scrambled Eggs Safe for Dogs?

 So please, don’t feed your dog any salty treats like pretzels, chips or dinner leftovers.
 There are so many other ideas for healthy and dog-friendly treats (like freeze-dried liver or salmon).
 They are delicious for your dog, provide many nutrients, and won’t cause any harm.